nirbenz/nirbenz.github.io/lectures.md

 layout: page
 title: Lectures
 subtitle: I also love talking
-# cover-img: assets/img/tamar_img_c.jpg
+cover-img: assets/img/lecture1.jpg
 ---

-I love teaching people with similar backgrounds.
+I love teaching people with all sorts of backgrounds.
 It's not my main line of work, but in the past year I've been giving two main talks:

 1. **What I Talk About When I Talk About Deep Learning** - a 60 minute introductory talk aimed at people with *technicaly backgrounds* that want to understand what deep learning is about.
 The targeted audience are software engineenirs working on an ML-heavy project who wasnt to better understand the tech jargon that their colleagues use.